ossdev07/linuxkit-arm64/README.md

 - `bin/linuxkit run linuxkit`

 We compile all the codes natively within an ARM64 server, so doesn't touch cross-compile.
-As a PoC, now we only support 4.11.x kernel series (config file), when building the image, we use below form command:
+As a PoC, now we only support 4.11.x kernel series (config file), we use below command when building the kernel image:

 - `make ORG=arm64b build_4.11.x`

 Finally we get something like this:

 ...

 [    5.745443] Freeing unused kernel memory: 576K

 Starting containerd